Arnaud I de La Porte: Patron of science

 He had, during his long tenure there, also had influence in other spheres as well, in particular in the advancement of science (this was, after all, the Age of Enlightenment).
 In a letter dated 1742 by the naturalist Georges-Louis Leclerc, Comte de Buffon, 1707-1788, whom Darwin a century later called “the first modern author to treat evolutionary ideas in a scientific spirit”, to a correspondent who had been sending specimens from his posting in Cayenne to Buffon's Jardin du Roi (the modern Jardin des Plantes, Paris), asking for additional funding for his work there, wrote “I have successfully petitioned an augmentation for you of 300 livres for which you are obliged to Monsieur de La Porte whose lively interest in the sciences led him to support your and my claims before Monsieur le Comte de Maurepas...and since he [La Porte] has the direct protection of our Cabinet of Natural History, which is currently very flush and in an enviable state, you would, Monsieur, do well to pay him your court”.

 Accession to the nobility

-By provisions dated from the 18th of January, 1764, Arnaud de La Porte was named Maître ordinaire de la Chambre des Comptes (Master Ordinary of the Exchequer) a position which conferred nobility on its bearer as well as upon his descendants.
+By provisions dated from 18 January, 1764, Arnaud de La Porte was named Maître ordinaire de la Chambre des Comptes (Master Ordinary of the Exchequer) a position which conferred nobility on its bearer as well as upon his descendants.
 The nobility of the de La Porte family dates from this year.
-After twelve years of service at the Chambre des Comptes, Arnaud de La Porte died in office on the 21st of March 1770 at 64 years of age.
+After twelve years of service at the Chambre des Comptes, Arnaud de La Porte died in office on 21 March 1770 at 64 years of age.